Léa Seydoux: 2008–2012: French cinema and Hollywood expansion

-More generally, Léa Seydoux's career accelerated from 2012 and allowed the actress to choose her projects from the requests she received, without necessarily having to go through screen tests.
+More generally, Léa Seydoux's career accelerated from 2012 and allowed the actress to choose her projects from the offers she received, without necessarily having to go through screen tests.
 According to the specialist press, the young woman then appeared as one of the "essential French actresses in Hollywood", and even as "the most sought-after actress of her generation", who at only 26 years-old, "has always made the right choices and has tackled almost all genres".
 In the process, she became the image of the perfume Candy for the Italian luxury group Prada.

 In 2012, she starred in Farewell, My Queen.
 The film opened the 62nd Berlin International Film Festival, where it was met with critical acclaim.
 Critics praised director Benoît Jacquot's decision to cast Seydoux in the key-role of Sidonie, stating "her luminous but watchful eyes suggest a soul wise beyond her years."
 Kenneth Turan of the Los Angeles Times wrote that Seydoux was an excellent choice for the part, calling her a remarkably versatile young actress and pointed to the stark difference in her characters from her previous roles in Midnight in Paris and Mission: Impossible – Ghost Protocol.
 That same year, she appeared in the Swiss drama film, Sister.
 The film competed in competition at the 62nd Berlin International Film Festival, where it won the Special Award, the Silver Bear, and was selected as the Swiss entry for the Best Foreign Language Oscar at the 85th Academy Awards.
 Critics again praised Seydoux for bringing a strong array of emotions to a highly unsympathetic part and called her performance intensely moving.
 That year, Seydoux was attached to star in Michael Gondry's Mood Indigo, but had to drop out before filming due to scheduling conflicts with Blue Is the Warmest Colour, being replaced by Charlotte Le Bon.
-By the end of 2012, she had filmed Blue Is the Warmest Colour by Abdellatif Kechiche, and Grand Central by Rebecca Zlotowski, both exhibited at the 66th Cannes Film Festival.
+By the end of 2012, she had filmed Blue Is the Warmest Colour by Abdellatif Kechiche, and Grand Central by Rebecca Zlotowski, and both exhibited at the 66th Cannes Film Festival.

-2013-2018: Blue is the warmest Colour and critical acclaim
+2013–2018: Blue is the Warmest Colour and critical acclaim

 In 2013, Seydoux was nominated for Best Actress at the 38th César Awards for her role as Sidonie Laborde in Benoît Jacquot's Farewell, My Queen.
-Later that year at the 66th Cannes Film Festival, Blue Is the warmest Color won the Palme d'Or and the jury, headed by Steven Spielberg, took the unusual move of awarding the prize not just to the director Abdellatif Kechiche, but also to the film's two stars, Seydoux and Adèle Exarchopoulos.
+Later that year at the 66th Cannes Film Festival, Blue Is the Warmest Color won the Palme d'Or and the jury, headed by Steven Spielberg, took the unusual move of awarding the prize not just to the director Abdellatif Kechiche, but also to the film's two stars, Seydoux and Adèle Exarchopoulos.
 Seydoux stated: "Winning that honor was such a thing.
-It's engraved in me".
-Also remarking that "attending the Cannes Film Festival will always remind me of that big moment of my life".
+It's engraved in me," also remarking that "attending the Cannes Film Festival will always remind me of that big moment of my life".